Skip to main content

 Choosing a deployment size

 One machine running the full platform plus one or more models locally.
-Suitable for evaluations, edge sites, and small teams (up to ~100 concurrent users).
+Suitable for evaluations, edge sites, and small teams (up to ~100 concurrent requests).

 ResourceMinimumRecommended